3 Ways to Do Your Year End Tax Planning

 Cons: Does not allow you to account for any changes in the tax code, such as any credits you may be eligible for.
-In addition, if you do not do your own tax return gathering accurate estimates, and figuring out how everything ties together can be a challenging task.
+Also, if you do not do your tax return gathering accurate estimates, and figuring out how everything ties together can be a challenging task.

 You can ask your CPA or qualified financial advisor to run a year-end tax projection for you.
 You are likely to get an accurate result as well as sensible recommendations.

 You will need to provide them with an estimate of everything you think will impact your tax return, then ask them for advice as far as types of retirement plans to contribute to, ways to increase deductions, or if you should intentionally realize capital gains or losses.